futuredapp/kmp-futured-template/README.md

 ### Crashlytics

 We can have symbolicated Kotlin crash reports on iOS.
-We [NSExceptionKt](https://github.com/rickclephas/NSExceptionKt) to achieve that.
+We use [NSExceptionKt](https://github.com/rickclephas/NSExceptionKt) to achieve that.
 Everything is set up, but some finishing touches need to be made when you add Crashlytics to your project:

 1. Set up Firebase Crashlytics on both platforms as you would usually do.